Securing the Containers ¶

-By default, Ping Identity Docker Images run as root within the container.
-When deploying these images into your production environment, you may wish to secure them by using one of the following patterns which we describe below, in order of preference.
+By default, Ping Identity Docker images run as root within the container.
+When deploying these images into your production environment, you might want to secure them by using one of the following patterns.
+The patterns are shown in order of preference.

 Isolate Containers with a User Namespace ¶

 Linux namespaces provide isolation for running processes, limiting their access to system resources without the running process being aware of the limitations.